 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
 Use the menu to see other pages.

-In general, a lower number stage of NSCLC is linked with a better outcome.
+In general, a lower number stage of non-small cell lung cancer (NSCLC) is linked with a better outcome.
 However, no doctor can predict how long a patient will live with lung cancer based only on the stage of disease.
 This is because lung cancer is different in each person and treatment works differently for each tumor.

 The stage of NSCLC is based on a combination of several factors, including: